Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 A source opts into extended color space support by supplying a `video_get_color_space` callback.
 The signature looks like this:
 `enum gs_color_space (*video_get_color_space)(void *data, size_t count, const enum gs_color_space *preferred_spaces);`

+It is important that a source be able to change its answer from frame to frame.
+For example, someone might change Display Capture to point from an SDR monitor to an HDR monitor.

 Prior to rendering a source, libobs (or perhaps a filter/transition) will "ask" the next source what color space it wants to render in, providing the set of "preferred spaces" that will lead to fewest unnecessary conversions and/or highest quality.
 A source is free to ignore the preferred spaces to simplify its implementation, but matching a preferred source is generally, well, preferred, and usually leads to better performance.

-As an example, let's say a video game streamer is playing an HDR game and sending an SDR video stream to a popular streaming service.
+As an example, let's say a video game streamer is playing an HDR game, and sending an SDR video stream to a popular streaming service.
 If Game Capture were implemented lazily:

 - libobs: "Hey Game Capture: What color space are you going to render to?
 I prefer SDR."
 - Game Capture: "HDR"